PCSedlaczek/FE15-CR5-Sedlaczek/README.md

   - [ ] display(): method (overwrite)

 - [ ] Array to store all objects from parent class
   - [ ] min.
 2 objects from Animal class stored in array
   - [ ] min.
 2 objects from Cat class stored in array
   - [ ] min.
 2 objects from Dog class stored in array
   - [ ] Loop to display objects stored in array on screen

 - [ ] Vaxx property color (green: true, red: false)

-## Libraries
+## JavaScript Libraries
 - [ ] Animation with 1 library of choice
   - [ ] Cards on hover
   - [ ] Logo on load